 Review: Despite a tiny mishap of not exactly knowing where we were going when we set out, we managed to stumble our way through Old Town and in to this charming coffee shop.
 Kohvik August is located on one of the small but centrally located streets in Old Town.
 Easily reachable from the Viru stop and tucked on a corner behind a lot of clothing stores.

 This is probably one of the most inviting spaces that we’ve been in so far.
 It reminded me very distinctly of Café Moulu in Stuttgart, Germany.
 It was homey but lightly eclectic with a disco ball and mismatched chairs.
-There was all the natural light pouring in the large windows and it had tons of window box seating.
+There was natural light pouring in the large windows and it had tons of window box seating.
 It was also, despite the extremely cold weather, very populated.
 At least a dozen people came through in the hour we were there.
 The barista very kindly brought our food and drinks to the table despite the business.

 The barista was probably the most lovely we’ve had in our adventures so far and she even asked if we’d like to sit upstairs, where they’d decorated it to look like a 1970’s living room.
 All the ornamentation, paintings, and various bobbles matched with the happy-go-lucky mish mash of furniture patterns and styles creating a really fun atmosphere.
 I do have to say we were sitting in a window box by the door and it got quite chilly so if you’re sensitive to cold you might want to consider sitting at a table or upstairs.
 They were playing a Lana del Ray album while we were there which was a great soft and dreamy background to our food.

 In terms of their cake, there were only four selections in the case and one on menu.
 They don’t appear to be a vegan or vegetarian cafe by name but a lot of their food selection is incidentally vegetarian at least.
-The limited choices actually make it easier to make a choice.
+The limited choices actually make it easier to make a choose.
 I can’t say any of the cakes were really good looking, many of them were kind of sagging and looked more homemade than professional but after last weeks adventure in foam texture I was ready for a change.

 I immediately selected the Banoffee Pie.
 The barista apologized that it looked awful and had collapsed.
 I am not going to lie to you, I was only about 75% sure I knew what this pie was before ordering it.
 Despite looking like a pile of cream (my favorite), it actually had the correct ingredients: a layer each of bananas, toffee, and graham crust hiding under that cream mountain.
 It was delightful.
 I haven’t had a lot of banana pies in my life and I’m not a big fan of toffee but I really enjoyed this cake and it wasn’t very sweet at all which made it easy to eat.
-The crust was especially perfect – it cracked as cleanly as glass when you cut in to it instead of falling to crumbles.
+The crust was especially perfect – it cracked as cleanly as glass when you cut into it instead of falling to crumbles.
 It was so good it made me want to make this pie myself!